cilium/cilium.io/src/posts/08-06-2017-bpf-updates-06/index.md

   - bpf-updates
   - bpf
   - ebpf
-ogSummary: `Linux 4.12-rc4 was released this week.
-No new BPF changes were in this release, but several patches were applied on netdev.`
+ogSummary: 'Linux 4.12-rc4 was released this week.
+No new BPF changes were in this release, but several patches were applied on netdev.'
 ---

 This is issue 06 of the regular newsletter around BPF written by Alexander Alemayhu.
 It summarizes ongoing development, presentations, videos and other information related to BPF and XDP.
 It is released roughly once a week.